-A new state of the art scanner is one of a number of measures the respiratory team have taken to continue to care for patients during the coronavirus pandemic.
+A new state of the art scanner is one of a number of measures the lung health team have taken to continue to care for patients during the coronavirus pandemic.

-These include a new ultrasound machine in lung health at the University Hospital of North Tees which will allow the team to expand the variety of procedures they can perform in the pleural clinic.
+These include a new ultrasound machine in lung health at the University Hospital of North Tees.
+This will allow the team to expand the variety of procedures they can perform in the pleural clinic.

 Respiratory consultants Kevin Conroy and Ben Prudon say the upgrades will help shorten the time to getting a diagnosis for some patients who are worried about serious conditions like lung cancer.